 Lastly, the faster you acquire the knowledge of successful people and put it into action, the more rapidly your own results are going to happen.
 Go for it!

 Susan Sly is an expert on work life balance, author of several best selling self help books, speaker and entrepreneur.
 She has appeared on CNN, CNBC, Fox, Lifetime Television and the CBN.
-Susan is the mother of five children and resides in Scottsdale, Arizona.
+Susan is the mother of four children and resides in Scottsdale, Arizona.